MariaAdeline/IMS/README.md

 There are currently 39 products available in the inventory(record.json).

 ### About Me
 My name is Maria Adeline P and I'm a 3rd year B.E CSE student studing in SRM Easwari Engineering College,Chennai,TamilNadu 600125.
-I'm passionate about Data related fields like Data Analytics and also interested in python language.I am willing to learn, work and gain some experience in this field.
+I'm interested about Analytics fields like Business Analytics and Data Analytics and also in python language.I am willing to learn, work and gain some experience in this field.

 ### Useful Link
 LinkedIn : https://www.linkedin.com/in/maria-adeline-8024301b1/